TeamSemiSuperCV/semi-super/README.md

 2. Supervised fine-tuning
 3. Knowledge distillation using unlabeled data

 Refer to Google reserach team's paper (SimCLRv2 - Big Self-Supervised Models are Strong Semi-Supervised Learners) for more details regarding the framework used.
-The project report and the final presentation slides can be found in the [docs](/docs) folder.

 The example notebooks for the Stage 1, 2, 3 training can be found in the [notebooks](/notebooks) folder.